aishwaryarajkrishnan/customer-segmentation-rfm/README.md

 * A large portion of revenue (~74%) comes from high-value customers
 * Customer engagement (frequency) is strongly linked to spending
-* Low-value and at-risk customers show significantly higher churn
+* Low-value and at-risk customers exhibit significantly higher churn rates
 * High-value customers are stable and should be prioritized for retention

 ---